Employment

 • Performs event set up, tear-down and clean-up

-• Assists LVPAC staff and/or event representatives with facility needs as necessary
+• Assists LVA staff and/or event representatives with facility needs as necessary

 • Notes and reports irregularities or discrepancies to immediate supervisor